yahoojp-marketing/ydn-api-documents/docs/en/api_reference/appendix/errorcodes.md

 220322 | Invalid tracking parameter. | Invalid string (such as invalid Tracking Parameter, etc.) was found.
 220323 | Tracking parameter is not available for this type of ad distribution. | There is a Tracking Parameter which is not available for the ad product.
 220324 | Entered tracking parameter cannot be used. | There is a Tracking Parameter which is not available for the YDN-unaligned tracking tool, or a discontinued Tracking Parameter.
+220325 | Invalid relation of video and thumbnail format. | Invalid relation of video and thumbnail format.
+220326 | Not allowed to set video beacon url. | Not allowed to set video beacon url.

 ### Report Process-related Errors
 ##### Service